 Should you need to lose weight do so in moderation, no more than 1 or 2 pounds a week.
 Studies have shown that weight loss of at least 9% over a period of months can help reverse NASH.
 Even slower weight loss or lesser amounts than this can help lessen buildup of fat in the liver.
 Do not engage in drastic weight loss however as this can cause a multitude of health concerns.

 Eat a balanced and healthy diet and increase your physical activity.
-Daily walking with your TrekDesk is perfect for this.
+Daily walking with a TrekDesk treadmill desk is perfect for this if weather or office environments restrict movement.
 In addition to limiting calories, avoid diets rich in refined, rapidly digested carbohydrates.
 This includes limiting foods such as white bread, white rice, and concentrated sugar.

 New findings about the role of bacteria in the development of fatty liver disease may lead to still other options for treatment, such as by counteracting unbalanced diets with probiotics.
 These are dietary supplements containing healthy live bacteria or yeasts.